preclinical-imaging/pixi-plugin/docs/source/usage.rst

 **Changing Valid Input Sample Types**

 As noted in the above section, the accepted sample types for input within a biodistribution upload can be viewed or changed by both administrators and project owners.
-Administrators can set a sitewide list of acceptable sample types for an XNAT instance, which can be overriden for a specific project by a project owner setting a list of acceptable sample types for a specific project.
+Administrators can set a sitewide list of acceptable sample types for an XNAT instance, which can be overridden for a specific project by a project owner setting a list of acceptable sample types for a specific project.
 We will outline how to perform both of these actions now.

 *Administrators*

-If you wish to change the accepted sample type values for your XNAT, navigate to the menu for this configuration by going to the top bar and clicking Administer -> Plugin Settings -> Biodistribution Upload.
+If you wish to change the accepted sample type values for your XNAT, navigate to the menu for this configuration by going to the top bar and clicking `Administer -> Plugin Settings -> Biodistribution Upload`.
 Here you will see a screen like the one shown below:

 .. image:: ./images/biodistribution_sample_type_sitewide_setting.png
  :align: center

 As you can see in the image, you will be shown a comma separated list of values which are allowed within the sample type column of a biodistribution sheet.
 In order to change the list, simply add or remove values from the list and then click "Save" to update the list.
 The list is comma separated and expects no spaces between values.
 In order to ensure that the configuration works correctly, ensure that the list follows this format when you make any changes.

 *Project Owners*

 If you wish for your project to deviate from the site wide configuration set by your Administrator(s), you can edit the project setting for accepted sample types.
-This configuration will automatically override the site wide confifuration.
-To do so, go to the projects page and click on Project Settings -> Biodistribution Upload.
+This configuration will automatically override the site wide configuration.
+To do so, go to the projects page and click on `Project Settings -> Biodistribution Upload`.
 Here, you will see a screen just like the one shown in the "Administrators" section above.
 Changing the list can be done just as outlined in the above section as well.
 Saving these changes will result in the upload system checking the project configuration rather than the site wide configuration at time of upload.
-As such, any changes made to the site wide configuration from this point on will not propogate to this project.
-For this reason, please coordiate with your XNAT administrator before making changes to this list.
+As such, any changes made to the site wide configuration from this point on will not propagate to this project.
+For this reason, please coordinate with your XNAT administrator before making changes to this list.